 According to the English translation by @AitaKimochi, here's what Yoshida said about the new trailer: "I saw some comments from Americans saying that if we [released a trailer that was all pre-rendered], they wouldn't see the game until 2035 … So we decided to release a proper trailer."

 Final Fantasy XVI clearly deviates from the sci-fi themes featured in recent Final Fantasy titles, bringing us back to its medieval fantasy roots.

-Final Fantasy 16 release date: When will it come out for the PS5 and PC?
+Final Fantasy 16 release date: When will it come out for the PS5?

 In an episode of the Triple Click podcast, industry insider Jason Schreier reported that FF16 has been in development for four years, and that it might be released sooner than expected.
 It's likely that early 2022 is the soonest possible release date for FF16.
 However, given how long it took for FF15 to come out since the day it was announced, it could take longer than that.

 According to Final Fantasy XVI producer Naoki Yoshida, the development team is doing their best to deliver a completed product.
 As translated by @aikakimochi, Yoshida said that both Final Fantasy XVI and the upcoming Final Fantasy XIV: Endwalker expansion will be completed with the utmost care, assuring that they will be as bug-free as possible.